Best Small Business Cargo Vans - Size, Gas Mileage, & More

 • Cargo space: 259 cubic feet

-• Gas mileage: 24 miles per gallon city/27 miles per gallon highway
+• Gas mileage: 24 miles per gallon city and 26 miles per gallon highway

 • Max payload: 1,510 pounds

-• Gas mileage: 14 miles per gallon city/17 miles per gallon highway
+• Gas mileage: 14 miles per gallon combined on the Express

 Shop Products by Vehicle

 The price range of any vehicle will depend on the configuration you choose and the added features you desire.
-But to help you determine the best prices for work vans, here are the 2021-2022 starting manufacturer suggested retail prices, without any options in each category.
+But to help you determine the best prices for work vans, here are the 2023-2024 starting manufacturer-suggested retail prices without any options in each category:

 Your business may benefit from a smaller compact van rather than something large.
 Here are some of the best compact vans and their prices, from low to high: